kammitama5/kammitama5.github.io/_posts/2024-03-21-Thursday-March-21st.md

 cryptography.
 And yes; there were a handful of isogenists I knew from other workshops there!
 - So how does HACS run?
 They're updating the programme each year, but this year they opted for a smaller group;
 last year (in Japan) it was around 150; this year they had an upper bound of 100 people.
-It was a mix of persons who ahd been there before and those who hadn't, and when you sign in, you can choose (a la Strange Loop) whether you want a lanyard indicating it's okay to be photographed vs not.
+It was a mix of persons who had been there before and those who hadn't, and when you sign in, you can choose (a la Strange Loop) whether you want a lanyard indicating it's okay to be photographed vs not.
 Most people opted photographs okay.
 - The first thing we did is went around the room and did introductions (three sentences).
 Yours truly kicked it off, as I was in a mood because I woke up to my ticket back being cancelled (yay, Canada wants me to stay!) and frantically